Hone logo

 Key Requirements:

-• The function must use a while let loop to iterate through the input vector.
+• The function must use while let to iterate.

 Expected Behavior: